AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

     2. In the Disk Management utility, right-click the data disk whose drive letter is missing, and click **Change Drive Letters and Path**.
     3. Click **Change** to change the drive letter.

-## What can I do if the file system access is abnormal or system menus are displayed in different languages during instance startup after I migrate a Windows server?
+## What can I do if the file system access is inaccessible or system menus are displayed in different languages during instance startup after I migrate a Windows server?

 You must wait until the access permissions on the file system automatically recover.
 For more information, see [How do I check my system after I migrate a Windows server?](#section_c5i_33t_xn7)